HOPLAB-LBP/fMRI-task-template/README.md

 2. Provide a **partial stimuli list**, with one line for each trial of *one/several run(s)* of the experiment, but not for the whole experiment.
 In this case, set the number of repetitions to >1.
 This is the way to go if you are repeating the same set of stimuli several times across the experiment.

 ![trial_list](./src/readme_files/trial_list.png)

+the file is saved or built, and contains all the variables needed

+### Monitoring accuracy

+You might wish to monitor the accuracy of your participants online, to have an idea of how the task is going or to give feedback.
+This can be achieved by playing with extra variables in your `list_of_stimuli.tsv` file.
+These variables will automatically be indexed in your trial list and can hence be accessed during/right after trial presentation.
+The script contains a section showing how to use such variables for accuracy monitoring (see the `%% monitoring accuracy` section, l.290).

 ### Trial randomization